 A bill is a document that states the total amount a client owes a supplier or a business after the delivery of goods or services.
 A supplier sends a bill to their client with the hope of retrieving payment for goods or services.
 Several businesses send bills to their clients as a reminder for owed payment.
 A client files the bill into their books as a transaction that requires payment.
 Also, a bill is in other instances given to a client immediately after a service is rendered.
 For example, after eating in a shop, you are handed a bill to be settled immediately.

 On the other hand, an invoice can be described as a document sent by a supplier to their client, which specifies the content of a transaction.
 An invoice is usually created based on a tailor-made invoice template.
 An invoice that is created based on specific requirements is considered legal and must not be altered or changed.
 Depending on the circumstance, a distortion of an invoice may have legal ramifications.

-A buyer usually issues an invoice to a seller for the sale of goods or services on credit.
+A seller usually issues an invoice to a buyer for the sale of goods or services on credit.
 The invoice would specify when the buyer is expected to pay the supplier.
 For example, you get an invoice for electric maintenance within your home from your local electrician.

 Structural Difference Between a Bill and an Invoice

 Apart from the difference in definition and function, a bill and invoice are also different structurally regarding input fields.
 These differences are stated below.

 An invoice number is required on all invoices that are issued by a supplier.
 Any invoice that is devoid of an invoice number can be considered legally invalid.
 A client is under no obligation to pay an invoice that lacks such a number.
 This number is usually written at the top of an invoice.